 Craig Steely is a California and Hawaii based architect.
 His buildings have been described as true and unique hybrids of these two environments.
-They embrace the realities of the environment and our connection/separation to it over the subjugation of it, all the while focusing on developing a singular architecture rooted in its context.
-Active projects include work on the Big Island of Hawaii and Maui, as well as several along the coast of California—from Sea Ranch to San Francisco to Big Sur.
+They embrace the realities of the environment and our separation/connection to it over the subjugation of it, all the while focusing on developing a singular architecture rooted in its context.
+Active projects include work in Hawaii, Mexico, as well as several along the coast of California—from Sea Ranch to San Francisco to Big Sur.

 He received his architecture degree from Cal Poly, San Luis Obispo.
 He has lectured at the University of Hawaii, the University of California at Berkeley, Cal Poly and at many conferences including the Monterey Design Conference.
 His work has been awarded recognition by the American Institute of Architects and published widely in books and periodicals.
 In 2009 he was selected as an “Emerging Talent” by the AIA California Council.
 His office was chosen the top firm in the 2013 Residential Architect Magazine leadership awards.

 Taking the classic modernist tradition as a starting point, the work of Craig Steely Architecture is known for its crisp lines and clarity of vision.
 Our focus is working with clients who share our enthusiasm for engaging the design process as a truly creative endeavor, exploring unique sites, and developing a singular architecture rooted to its context.